VinVincely/BFIL_Verasonics_fns/PA_PLD/README.md

-# Photoacoustic imaging with Pump Laser
+# Photoacoustic imaging with PLD array
 This folder houses all the functions needed to perform photoacoustic imaging using a pulsed laser diode array triggered by a laser driver.

 ## Setup and Imaging